rushil-ambati/track-driver-ai/docs/docs.md

     self.process.terminate() # Exit subprocess if GUI is closed
 ```

-Then, I would replace all process related statements in the routing function with a simple `trainer = Trainer()`.
+Then, I would replace all process-related statements in the routing function with a simple `trainer = Trainer()`.

 Although reading real-time output would not be as simple as changing the list passed into the template rendering call to the object attribute `trainer.output`.